Review

 • The other filters on the category page are also excellent.
 I love that they include a seat firmness filter, which most companies neglect.

 • Product pages are less elegant, though they’re functional enough.
-A nice image of the couch takes up most of the view while the customization options are available on the right side.
+A nice image of the West Elm couch takes up most of the view while the customization options are available on the right side.
 This method is good, though it’s so tall that you have to scroll down quite a bit before you see the exact price and where you can add it to your cart.

 • The fabric options are handled exceptionally well.
 Clicking on a fabric gives you a ton of information about it, as well as a nice, larger image of the fabric.
 West Elm also separates their fabrics in a number of ways.
 You can choose to sort the fabrics by shipping timeline or by fabric type.
 You can also filter fabrics by color, fabric, and features.
 They’ll also call out which fabrics are on Sale or Quick Ship.

 • I noticed that choosing some Quick Ship fabrics still resulted in my choice appearing as “Made to Order.”
 This is alarming since “Made to Order” products are not eligible for return, whereas West Elm does say that “Quick Ship” products can be returned (see the Customer Focus section for more info).
-Make absolutely certain that you’re ordering a Quick Ship option that does not say “Made to Order” if you think you might want to return the couch.
+Make absolutely certain that you’re ordering a Quick Ship option that does not say “Made to Order” if you think you might want to return the West Elm couch..

 • It was easy and convenient to find all the details and dimensions and care instructions right below the main top-level ordering info.
 This was all displayed and formatted nicely.